Jachokoreto/c01-get_next_line/README.md

 ```
 $ gcc -g $(CFLAGS) -D BUFFER_SIZE=42 *.c && $(VALGRIND) ./a.out
 ```
-For Valgrind(mentioned in [link][1] below) and VScode debugger(did not figure out how to build in vsc, so I just use make to compile and run with debugger)
+For Valgrind, mentioned in [link][1] below, and VScode debugger(did not figure out how to build in vsc, so I just use make to compile and run with debugger)
 ## Struggles
 Encountered a lot new valgrind error messages, just CtrlC + CtrlV them onto google, debugging them helped fix my initial code that didn't work.
 I also try to do my code as compact and readable.